Wang Bingnan

-Wang Bingnan (1908–1988) was a diplomat and foreign affairs official of the Communist Party of China and the People's Republic of China.
+Wang Bingnan (1908–1988) was a diplomat and foreign affairs official of the Chinese Communist Party and the People's Republic of China.

 Before 1949, Wang was one of Zhou Enlai's trusted aides and after the founding of the People's Republic in 1949 he became Director General of the General Office of Ministry of Foreign Affairs.
 In January and February 1955 he was Assistant Foreign Minister, and in March of that year became Chinese Ambassador to Poland, a position in which he served until April 1964.
 While in Poland, he was the Chief Representative of China in the nine-year-long Sino-US Ambassadorial Talks.
 He was Secretary General of the Chinese Delegation during the Geneva Conference of 1954.
 In 1966, at the start of the Cultural Revolution, Wang was attacked and imprisoned by the Red Guards.
 Although he was rehabilitated in 1975, he suffered a heart attack.
 He died in 1988.